JetBrains/kotlin-native/OBJC_INTEROP.md

 Kotlin extensions to "regular" Kotlin classes are imported to Swift/Objective-C as extensions/category members.
-Kotlin extensions to other types are treated as [top-level declarations](#top-level-functions-and-properties) with additional receiver parameter.
-These types include
+Kotlin extensions to other types are treated as [top-level declarations](#top-level-functions-and-properties) with an additional receiver parameter.
+These types include:

 * Kotlin `String` type
 * Kotlin collection types and subtypes